Independence times for iid sequences, random walks and L\'evy processes: Introduction

 There is no analogue of such a reduction in continuous time and the investigation of the independence times of L\'evy processes proves much more involved.
-We provide in Section~\ref{section:cts} sufficiency (Proposition~\ref{proposition:necessity}\ref{proposition:necessity:ii}, dealing with thin random times, i.e. random times whose graphs are included, up to evanescence, in the union of a denumerable family of stopping times; Proposition~\ref{proposition:sufficient:two}, dealing with strict random times, i.e. random times, whose graphs intersect the graph of any stopping time in an evanescent set only) and partial necessity (Proposition~\ref{proposition:necessity}\ref{proposition:necessity:i}) results.
+Notably, we provide in Section~\ref{section:cts}, sufficiency (Proposition~\ref{proposition:necessity}\ref{proposition:necessity:ii}, dealing with thin random times, i.e. random times whose graphs are included, up to evanescence, in the union of a denumerable family of stopping times; Proposition~\ref{proposition:sufficient:two}, dealing with strict random times, i.e. random times, whose graphs intersect the graph of any stopping time in an evanescent set only) and partial necessity (Proposition~\ref{proposition:necessity}\ref{proposition:necessity:i}) results on the independence time property.
 They consist in adapting \eqref{equation} to the continuous-time setting.
-To give an informal flavor of this, up to technicalities, the sufficient condition for $R$ to be an independence time, in the more intricate case when $R$ is a strict random time, becomes:
+To give an informal flavor of this (I) up to technicalities, the sufficient condition for a random time $R$ to be an independence time, in the more intricate case when $R$ is strict, becomes:

-with $O$ an optional process and with the increments of the nondecreasing right-continuous process $A$ after a given deterministic time ``depending'' only on the increments of $X$ after that time; whilst thin independence times are characterized in a manner analogous to \eqref{equation}, with the deterministic times $n$ appearing in \eqref{equation} being replaced by a suitable sequence of stopping times.
-Illustrative examples are given.
-We leave open the problem of finding a meaningful characterization and/or other/better sufficient/necessary conditions.
+with $O$ an optional process and with the increments of the nondecreasing right-continuous process $A$ after a given deterministic time ``depending'' only on the increments of $X$ after that time (in words, \eqref{eq:ii} is saying that a.s. the stochastic interval $\llbracket R,\infty\rrparenthesis$ can be written as the integral of the process $O$ against the process $A$ in the usual pathwise Lebesgue-Stieltjes sense); whilst (II) thin independence times are characterized in a manner analogous to \eqref{equation}, with the deterministic times $n$ appearing in \eqref{equation} replaced by a suitable sequence of stopping times -- a condition that may also be written in the form ($\llbracket R\rrbracket$ being the graph of the thin random time $R$ of $X$):